Internal Links

 Strange how astrologers carried on regardless after the discovery of Uranus and Neptune and failed to see the events of Sept 11th 2001 coming!
 Just how many gullible idiots are there?
 Princess Diana's Horoscope for her final week said she had a good week ahead, but strangely missed out the fact she would get into a car with Henry Paul drunk at the wheel!!!

-And just how much money have we spent on the religious War in Iraq!!!
+And just how much money did we spend on the religious War in Iraq!!!
 Looking for weapons of mass destruction that weren't there, just to kill one dictator!?
 Wouldn't a hitman have been simpler?
 I think this number by the Rolling Stones sums the superpower philosophy up.

 Highwire - The Stones